-Built in 1968, by Main Iron Works of Houma, Louisiana (hull #204) as the Traveller for Interstate Oil Transportation of Philadelphia, Pennsylvania.
+Built in 1968, by Main Iron Works of Houma, Louisiana (hull #204) as the Traveller for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

-At the time Interstate Oil Transportation operated two fleets.
-Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
-And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.
+At the time, the Interstate Oil Transportation Company operated two fleets.
+Their Northeast Fleet, which was referred to as the "Green Fleet."
+Operated in Philadelphia, Pennsylvania.
+And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-In 1998, the tug was then acquired by Turecamo Maritime of New York, New York.
-Where she was renamed as the Marie J. Turecamo.
-However, later that year Turecamo Maritime was acquired by the Moran Towing Corporation of New York, New York.
-Where the tug retained her name
+In 1998, the Turecamo Coastal and Harbor Towing Corporation was acquired by the Moran Towing Corporation of New York, New York.
+Where the tug retained her name.

 She is a twin screw tug, rated at 2,250 horsepower.